oddbird/set-your-code-free-preso/slides.rst

 .. note::

+   * ...and you find lots of different projects
+   * all with their own documentation to read
+   * When you're doing something for the first time, choices kill.
+   * This talk presents a set of rails for setting up your first open-source project..
+   * It's not the only way, but _a_ way that will work.
+   * Long on opinions, short on choices.
    * "From zero to awesome in 20 minutes."
+   * The awesome:
+   * public HTML docs with built-in navigation that update when you push
+   * tests that run on every push (and on pull requests)
+   * ``pip install`` ready
-   * Awesome: auto-updating docs, auto-running tests (including on pull requests), ``pip install`` ready, welcoming to contributors.
+   * welcoming to contributors.
-   * A set of rails.
-   * Not the only way, but _a_ way that will work.
-   * Long on opinions, short on choices.
+   * If you've done this before, hopefully you'll still pick up a new trick or two.

 ----